PFAs Testing

 What are PFAS?

 PFAS (per- and polyfluoroalkyl substances) is an umbrella term for a large group of synthetic chemicals that contain carbon-fluorine bonds.
 They have historically been used in textiles to repel water and stains.
-They are called "forever chemicals" because they do not break down in the environment and accumulate over time.
+Often called "forever chemicals" because they do not break down in the environment and accumulate over time.
 Research is ongoing into their health impacts, but exposure has been linked to a range of concerns in humans.

 There are estimated to be over 12,000 different PFAS compounds.
 While it is not currently feasible to test for all of them directly, all PFAS contain organic fluorine, which makes organic fluorine screening the most effective way to detect whether PFAS may be present in a fabric.